 Of the illicit massage venues identified, only about 6,000 illicit massage parlors had business records at all.
-And fewer than 30 percent of those had an actual person listed on the business records and only 21 percent of those specified the name of the owner.
+And fewer than 30% of those had an actual person listed on the business records and only 21% of those specified the name of the owner.
 Even with the owner listed, there is no way to know if the information provided is legitimate.

 Law enforcement can’t effectively combat human trafficking if they don’t have all the information they need, and the current laws are helping traffickers cover their tracks.
-The bipartisan Corporate Transparency Act, which the U.S. House of Representatives is voting on in October, gives law enforcement the tools they need to find traffickers and to hold them accountable.
+The bipartisan ILLICIT CASH Act gives law enforcement the tools they need to find traffickers and to hold them accountable.

-We need you to contact your U.S. Representative and ask them to support this vital legislation.
+We need you to contact your U.S. Senator and ask them to support this vital legislation.
 Put a stop to corporate secrecy that fuels human trafficking.